rsdoiel/antenna/planet.md

 date: 2025-08-04, from: RTÉ News

-The All-Ireland winning Dublin ladies football team brought some joy and the Brendan Martin cup to CHI Crumlin this morning, ahead of a homecoming event for the team tomorrow.
+The All-Ireland winning Dublin ladies football team brought some joy and the Brendan Martin cup to CHI Crumlin, ahead of a homecoming event for the team.

 <br>